 - Can't get enough of that cajun heat - yum!

-- These don’t take much time at all.
-And while I made my own cheese sauce, you could totally use storebought cheese sauce, or even add some shredded cheddar cheese to the top of these to save even more time.
+- Easy.
+These don't take much time at all.
+And while I made my own cheese sauce, you could totally use store-bought cheese sauce, or even add some shredded cheddar cheese to the top of these to save even more time.
+And frozen fries are always an option if you don't want to make your own.

 - They're freaking delicious!